ucb-rit/savio-training-intro-fall-2024/intro.md

 - Any job you submit must be submitted to a partition to which you have access.

 # Conceptual diagram of Savio

 <center><img src="savio_diagram.jpeg"></center>

+# Savio System Update: Rocky 8

+- Introduction to Rocky 8 update
+ - Savio has been upgraded to the Rocky 8 operating system.
+- Key Changes with Rocky 8
+ - Enhanced security features
+ - Improved system performance
+ - Better compatibility with the latest software and applications
+- Notes for users:
+ - MODULEPATH locations have changed from Scientific Linux 7 (prior version)

 # Disk space options (home, scratch, group, condo storage)